Grays(14,270) and Torreys(14,267) Peak, Front Range

 Grays and Torreys Peak are the two highest points on the Continental Divide, with Grays Peak being the highest point.

 Since the peaks are in close proximity to each other, it is popular to hike them both in one day.
-The trailhead was the third most popular leading to a 14,000′ peak in 2018, behind Quandary Peak and Mt Bierstadt.
-Mt Sniktau is a very popular 13er, and provides spectacular views of Torreys Peak from its ridgeline.
+The Stevens Gulch trailhead was the third most popular TH leading to a 14,000′ peak in 2018, behind Quandary Peak and Mt Bierstadt.
+A great alternative, if you have a 4×4, is to drive to Argentine Pass and walk along the ridgeline to Gray’s Peak.

 GPS Route with Elevation